Reginald042/AI-Sales-Support-Telegram-Chatbot/README.md

 ## Workflow

-1. Customer sends a message through Telegram.
+1. A customer sends a message to the Telegram chatbot.

-2. Telegram Trigger starts the workflow.
+2. The Telegram Trigger starts the workflow.

-3. The AI Agent determines the customer's intent.
+3. The AI Agent analyzes the customer's intent.

-4. The AI queries one of the following tools:
+4. Based on the intent, the AI uses one or more of the following tools:
+   - **Product Tool (Supabase SQL)** to retrieve product information such as price, availability, brand, and specifications.
+   - **FAQ Tool (Supabase SQL)** to answer support questions such as delivery time, return policy, and other FAQs.

+5. If the customer is only making an enquiry, the AI responds directly on Telegram, and the workflow ends.

+6. If the customer wants to place an order, the AI naturally collects the required order details, including:
+   - Customer Name
+   - Phone Number
+   - Email Address
+   - Delivery Address
-   - Product Tool (Supabase SQL)
+   - Product
-   - FAQ Tool (Supabase SQL)
-   - Order Tool (Google Sheets)
+   - Quantity

+7. Once all required information has been collected, the AI calls the **Order Tool**, which creates a new order and appends it to the Orders Google Sheet.

-5. The IF node evaluates the AI Agent's output.
+8. The **IF Node** checks the AI Agent's output to determine whether an order was successfully created.

-6. If the request is an enquiry:
-   - The workflow follows the **False** branch.
-   - The chatbot replies directly to the customer on Telegram.

-7. If the request is an order:
-   - The workflow follows the **True** branch.
+9. If an order was created (**True** branch):
-   - Retrieves the newly created order from Google Sheets.
+   - The **Get Rows in Sheet** node retrieves the newly created order details.
-   - Maps the order details.
+   - The **Edit Fields** node maps and formats the order information.
-   - Sends a Gmail notification to the sales team.
+   - The **Gmail** node sends a structured order notification to the sales team for immediate follow-up.
+   - The **Telegram** node sends an order confirmation message back to the customer.

+10. If no order was created (**False** branch):
+    - The workflow skips the sales notification process.
-   - Sends an order confirmation to the customer on Telegram.
+    - The AI's response is sent directly to the customer on Telegram.

 ## Tech Stack

 n8n